- What makes Nicks Ice Cream different?

 Nick’s Ice Cream has a ton of flavors and products.
 For my initial review, I was only able to get my hands on 6 different ice cream pints.

-In 2022, Nick’s Ice Cream released a handful of new ice cream pints, and I was able to get my hands on 7 brand new flavors!
-In total, I was able to try 13 different pints, an ice cream cookie sandwich, and a protein bar from Nick’s.
+In 2022, Nick’s Ice Cream released a handful of new ice cream pints, and I was able to get my hands on 7 brand new flavors, as well as some of the vegan options.

 However, you should note that there are still other flavors that Nick’s sells that I haven’t tried.